5 Don’ts of Working Remotely: Adapting to The Digital Transformation

 1. Don’t avoid virtual face to face meetings

 How often you see your boss and co-workers should not be sacrificed if you are working from home.
 There are countless reasons why you should encourage the face to face interactions even when it is virtual, but here are a few that I find to be the most important:

-- They build stronger relationships, especially loyalty and trust.
+- They continue to build relationships, especially loyalty and trust.

 Remember, when working remotely, verbal and psychological cues are somewhat filtered so the more face the face conversations you have the better.
 Virtual meetings provide an excellent way to help improve the clarity of expectations and drive the productivity of employees regardless of where they might live.
 Love them or hate them, virtual meetings are here to stay.

 2. Don’t take a “back seat” on organizing your space